Crystal Palace (Bromley ward)

-Crystal Palace Ward is an electoral ward in the London Borough of Bromley, covering part of the Crystal Palace area and the entirety of Crystal Palace Park.
-It has an estimated population of 12,432 and is represented on the council by two councillors - Angela Wilkins and Richard Williams - both of whom are affiliated to the Labour Party.
+Crystal Palace Ward was an electoral ward in the London Borough of Bromley from 2002 to 2022.

+It covered part of the Crystal Palace area and the entirety of Crystal Palace Park.
+It has an estimated population of 12,432.

 The ward was created for the 2002 local elections from parts of the former wards of Anerley, Lawrie Park & Kent House, and Penge.

-Elections and representation

-The ward is represented by two councillors to the London Borough of Bromley, which were both Liberal Democrats (Tom Papworth and John Canvin) as of August 2013.
-Bromley is currently held under majority Conservative control and the Crystal Palace ward returned half of the 4 Liberal Democrats elected to the Council in 2010.